antmicro/gerber2blend/docs/source/blendcfg.md

 # Configuring blendcfg.yaml

-You can customize outputs by editing the `blendcfg.yaml` file which defines rendering options and variants to be generated.
+You can customize outputs by editing the `blendcfg.yaml` file which defines model generation options.
 The file needs to be placed in the main directory of the hardware project.
 A default `blendcfg.yaml` is copied into the project directory when one does not exist.
 Alternatively you can copy it from the template file using `gerber2blend` with `-g` argument.